HeshanKarunaratne/notes/README.md

     - All the methods are public in an interface
     - Multiple Inheritance helps to add new methods without affecting the old interfaces

+    29 . what are static blocks and static initalizers in Java?
+    - Static blocks or static initializers are used to initalize static fields in java.
+    - Static blocks gets executed exactly once when the class is loaded
+    - Static blocks are executed even before the constructors are executed.

+    30 .
+How to call one constructor from the other constructor ?
+    - If we want to call one constructor from other we use this() method.
+Based on the number of parameters we pass appropriate this() method is called
+    - 'this()' must be the first statement in the constructor
+    - We cannot use two this() methods in the constructor

+    31 .
+Difference between method overloading and method overriding in java ?
+    - Overloading
+        1. Method Overloading occurs with in the same class
+        2. Since it involves with only one class inheritance is not involved
+        3. In overloading return type need not be the same
+        4. Parameters must be different when we do overloading
+        5. In overloading one method can’t hide the another
+    - Overriding
+        1. Method Overriding occurs between two classes superclass and subclass
+        2. Since method overriding occurs between superclass and subclass inheritance is involved
+        3. In overriding return type must be same
+        4. Parameters must be same
+        5. In overriding subclass method hides that of the superclass method

+    32 .
+Why java is platform independent?
+    - In any programming language source code is compiled in to executable code.
+When javac compiles a java program it generates an executable file called .class file.
+    - .class file contains byte codes.
+Byte codes are interpreted only by JVM
+    - We can execute this byte code in any platform and this makes Java platform independent

+    33 .
+Difference between this() and super() in java ?
+    - this() is used to access one constructor from another with in the same class while super() is used to access superclass constructor.
+Either this() or super() exists it must be the first statement in the constructor.

+    34 .
+Explain about instanceof operator in java?
+    - \<reference expression> instanceof \<destination type>: will return true if reference is an instance of destination type
+    - There will be a compile time check, so that if its not a subtype then compile time error will be shown

+    35 .
+Can we define package statement after import statement in java?
+    - We can’t define package statement after import statement in java. package statement must be the first statement in source file.
+We can have comments before the package statement

+    36 .
+What are identifiers in java?
+    - Identifiers are names in java
+    - Identifiers must start with letter,Underscore or dollar($) sign
+    - Identifiers can’t start with numbers
+    - Case sensitive
+    - From second letter we can have numbers
+    - We cant use reserved words for identifiers

+    37 .

 - Spring